wordofwarning/wordofwarning.org/current/2013-domestic/bradley/index.md

 Scott Smith (US) is a Kansas-born musician, a player of the steel guitar resonant with the feeling of belonging to absolute wilderness, of single railway tracks cast into the desert.

 ####What people have said about him
->*Whiteplane 2 with Charles Poulet : ‘Achingly beautiful and fascinatingly different.’*<br> Glasgow Herald
+>*Whiteplane 2 with Charles Poulet: 'Achingly beautiful and fascinatingly different.'*<br> Glasgow Herald

 ####Credits
 Alex Bradley is an Associate Artist with In Between Time, by whom *Field Test* was originally commissioned.
+Supported using public funding by the National Lottery through Arts Council England.
 Domestic is produced by hÅb; supported by Guinness Northern Counties, Z-arts + City Response Limited.
 ![Field Test](alex1.jpg)

 ####Website